-- json_size [string-uint64] the JSON area size (in bytes).
-Must match the binary header. - keyslots_size [string-uint64] the binary keyslot area size (in bytes).
-Must be aligned to 4096 bytes. - flags [array, optional] the array of string objects with persistent flags for the device - requirements [array, optional] the array of string objects with additional required features for the LUKS device.
+- json\size [string-uint64] the JSON area size (in bytes).
+Must match the binary header. - keyslots\size [string-uint64] the binary keyslot area size (in bytes).
+Must be aligned to 4096 bytes. - flags [array, optional] the array of string objects with persistent flags for the device. - requirements [array, optional] the array of string objects with additional required features for the LUKS device.

-The flags can contain feature and activation flags.
+The flags array can contain device activation flags (various performance and compatibility settings).
 Unknown flags are ignored.